IshaniMitra/Face-Recognition-Project/README.md

-# Face-Recognition-Project
+# Face Recognition Based Smart Attendance Monitoring & Tracking System

-Face Recognition Based Smart Attendance Monitoring & Tracking System -> The system captures images and extracted the parameters such as eyes, nose, face by HOG (Histogram of Gradient) method.
+-> The system captures images and extracted the parameters such as eyes, nose, face by HOG (Histogram of Gradient) method.
 -> It compares the extracted features with a pre-stored database of students or employees to match the